CESNET/libyang/tests/fuzz/README.md

 The target executables will then be available in tests/fuzz of the build directory that was used.

-The libyang yang test files available in the `tests/modules/` subdirectory can be used as initial test cases for fuzzing the targets.
+The libyang yang test files available in the `tests/modules/` subdirectory can be used as initial test cases for fuzzing targets that receive YANG models, like the lys_parse_mem_fuzz_harness.
 However, a smaller corpus of YANG models should probably be used, as larger models decrease execution speed.
 A good place to start would be to collect small YANG files, each of which uses only a single YANG feature.